indranil6/react-analytics-tracker/README.md

 - `appName` (optional) : Specifies the application name to include in the analytics payload sent to the server

-- `appName` (optional) : Specifies the application version to include in the analytics payload sent to the server
+- `appVersion` (optional) : Specifies the application version to include in the analytics payload sent to the server

 - `heartBeatInterval` (optional): Specifies the interval (in milliseconds) for sending periodic heartbeat reports.
 Defaults to 4000 milliseconds.